Skip to main contentSkip to footer

 If this layer were priced like a normal seat bundle, teams would treat it like another tool login.
 Teams is meant to behave like organisational infrastructure: a shared operating standard for AI distribution, validation visibility, and approval boundaries.

-Teams makes that value governable across engineering, product, and design
+Teams makes the loop governable across engineering, product, and design: one shared standard, three roles in the room

 What the trio sees together